CCDG/Pipeline-Standardization/PipelineStandard.md

 * It is not a requirement for duplicate marking software to choose the best pair based on base quality sum, but results must be functionally equivalent.
 In practice we have moved away from using Samblaster for this reason.

 Notes:
-* We agreed that if a primary alignment is marked as duplicate, then all secondary alignments for that read should also be marked as duplicates.
-However, given that no secondary alignments will exist using our proposed alignment strategy, we decided that it should be optional for different groups to incorporate this behavior into their software.
+* If a primary alignment is marked as duplicate, then all secondary alignments for that read should also be marked as duplicates.
+However, given that no secondary alignments will exist using our proposed alignment strategy, it is optional for software to implement.
 * There was a discussion about whether duplicate marking should be deterministic.
 We did not reach a decision on this.
 * We have discussed the preferred behavior for marking duplicates in datasets with multiple sequencing libraries and have decided that this is a minor concern given that very few samples should have multiple libraries.
 Currently MarkDuplicates supports multiple libraries with the caveat that the term “Library” isn’t exactly defined (consider a technical replicate that starts somewhere in the middle of the LC process, how early must it be to be called a different library?)

 ##Indel realignment
-Summary: We agreed that this computationally expensive data processing step is dispensable given the state of current Indel detection algorithms, and should be removed.
+Summary: This computationally expensive data processing step is dispensable given the state of current indel detection algorithms and will not be performed.

 ##Base quality score recalibration
 Summary: There was discussion about dropping BQSR given evidence that the impact on variant calling performance is minimal.
 However, given that this project will involve combined analysis of data from multiple centers and numerous sequencers, generated over multiple years, and that we cannot ensure the consistency of Illumina base-calling software over time, we decided that it is preferable to perform BQSR.
 We evaluated two tools, GATK BaseRecalibrator (both version 3 and 4) and bamUtil.